NCATSTranslator/reasoner-validator/README.md

 - Kudos to Patrick Wang, who created the original implementation of the Reasoner-Validator project while with CoVar (an entrepreneurial team contributing to the Biomedical Data Translator).
 - Thanks to Kenneth Morton (CoVar) for his reviews of the latest code.
-- The project is currently being extended and maintained by Richard Bruskiewich (Delphinai Corporation, on the SRI team contributing to Translator)
+- The project is currently being extended and maintained by Richard Bruskiewich (Delphinai Corporation, subcontractor to the LBNL team contributing to Translator)